kernel-dev/HonkaiStarRailFPSUnlock/README.md

 Firstly, clone/download the repository.

 After that, either run the executable from within `bin`, or install dependencies (`<python> -m pip install -r requirements.txt`) and run `<python> unlocker/main.py`.
 That's all!

+# DISCLAIMER !

+I do not hold any accountability for what may happen to your account as a consequence of applying this patch.
+It is unknown whether or not this can trigger the AC, so please be wary and use it at your own risk.